 The female reproductive system

-The human female reproductive system is made up of ovaries, egg tubes, uterus (say "yoo-ter-russ"), cervix and All these are a vital part of the reproduction process.
-Below is a diagram of how the parts are set up in the female body.
+The human female reproductive system is made up of the ovaries, egg tubes, uterus, cervix, and vagina.
+All these are a vital part of the reproduction process.
+Below is a diagram of the female reproductive body.

 Egg tubes (Oviduct)

-Women (females) are born with hundreds of undeveloped female egg cells or ova (one is called ovum).
-These eggs are stored in the ovaries and released every month, after puberty.
+Women (females) are born with hundreds of undeveloped female egg cells or ova (one is called an ovum).
+These eggs are stored in the ovaries and released every month after puberty.
 Unused eggs dissolve and pass out during menstruation.

 The cervix is a ring of muscle located at the lower third portion of the uterus.
 It forms a barrier between the uterus and the ‘V’.
 Until birth, the baby is held in place by the cervix.
 During birth, the cervix expands and the baby passes through it.